hdShang/arxiv-daily/docs/cs-CV/2025-06-06/papers/250606253v1-bridging-perspectives-a-survey-on-cross-view-collaborative-intellige.md

 ---
 layout: default
-title: Bridging Perspectives: A Survey on Cross-view Collaborative Intelligence with Egocentric-Exocentric Vision
+title: "Bridging Perspectives: A Survey on Cross-view Collaborative Intelligence with Egocentric-Exocentric Vision"
 ---

 # Bridging Perspectives: A Survey on Cross-view Collaborative Intelligence with Egocentric-Exocentric Vision